This ultimate guide to grouping will take you from beginning PowerPoint user to advanced PowerPoint user in no time!

 With everything broken into sections, instead of trying to identify a specific range of slides (for example slides 10 through 50), if those slides are grouped into a section, you can simply print that individual section.

 To print a specific section, follow these steps below.

 1. Navigate to the print menu

 With the slides in your presentation already broken into groups (see above for how to group slides), hit CTRL + P on your keyboard to navigate to the printing options.

-2. Open up the print options and select your group
+2. Open the print options and select your group

-Opening up the slide dropdown, you can see a cluster of your grouped sections at the bottom.
+Opening the slide dropdown, you can see a cluster of your grouped sections at the bottom.

 Select the group you want to print (in this case I selected the Products group) and hit Print, and ONLY that specific section (group of slides) will print.